Saturday, 30 November 2024

 I was lamenting to my phone friend that I seem to just want to do all the fiddly bits with my projects, that I don't take the pleasure I should in finishing, in having a completely finished item, which is the goal of course.
 Truthfully there is a small part of me that doesn't want to finish any stitchy thing...I'd love to be handing it off to someone else to fully finish.

 I began to think this was a kind of laziness or being slack which defied the fact that I'm undaunted by who knows how many hours of slow stitching I put into some of these EPP and cross stitch projects.
 And love every minute of it.
 My friend said there's no conundrum here.. that's easy to explain, you're a process person.
 The fun for you is in the details, not the overall outcome.
 That gave me pause- I'd never heard of this and of course, I had to check it out.
 Read Quin's article here that gave me more idea of what being a process person means and it definitely applies to me.
 I could think of several things that I engage in that are process rather than goal oriented.
 The slow stitching for one, loving the details of macro photographs, the love of sorting syllables when writing a bit of poetry.
-I used to joke I'm a person who sees the trees, not the forest.
+I used to joke I'm a person who sees the trees, definitely not the forest.
 And sometimes I will miss something big because I'm focusing on the tiny details.
 It might even apply to how I always thought I was strange because I love baking...mixing the ingredients, etc. but when it's put in the oven, I'll forget about it and need a timer reminding me.

 I guess the ideal is to land right in the middle of that process/ goal scale where finishings would be just as enjoyable as the starts.
 I wish!

 Funny how you think you're unique or the only one with some affliction of whatever sort-medical, mental, physical, emotional, etc. and then find out it is an actual documented thing shared by many.
 We are never as alone as we may think.
-So do I have fellow travelers like myself whose journey is all about the stops and the smelling of the roses and that tiny little leaf too?
+So do I have fellow travelers like myself whose journey is all about the stops and the smelling of the roses and that tiny little leaf you spy too?